karthik-d/SnakeCLEF/README.md

 # SnakeCLEF

-Submission material for the SnakeCLEF contest 2021
+Notebooks and references for the submission to SnakeCLEF, 2022 edition.